tw-bc-group/did-specs/README.md

 ```

 ### DID Document
-A DID document is the resource that is associated with a decentralized identifier (DID).
+A DID document is the resource that is associated with a decentralized identifier (DID) that is presented as [JSON-LD] (https://www.w3.org/TR/did-core/#bib-json-ld).
 DID documents typically express verification methods (such as public keys) and services that can be used to interact with a DID controller.

 ### Create DID
 ```json